d-eisen/portfolio/content/mw.md

+# Users and Audience
-# Research: Survey and Interviews
+## Research: Survey and Interviews
-## Survey: Participant involvement in organizations had mixed results
+### Survey: Participant involvement in organizations had mixed results
 I began with user research.
 Our hypothesis was that user giving and engagement could be increased by leveraging people's connection to the organization.
 I performed qualitative primary research using an online survey and in person interviews.

 I wanted to interview people who were currently involved with NGOs.
 A survey was completed by 16 participants who reported being involved with at least one nonprofit organization as a supporter or volunteer at some time in the last twelve months.